...

 After the criminal case ended, Nick Hillary pursued legal action connected to the investigation, arguing that law enforcement violated his civil rights.

-North Country Public Radio reported that Hillary’s civil rights case connected to a wider national debate around policing and race.
+North Country Public Radio reported that Hillary’s civil rights case was connected to a wider national debate around policing and race.

 Documentary Coverage: “Who Killed Garrett Phillips?”